Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Introduction

 The above $3$-by-$3$ block linear problems (\ref{matrix_A}) and (\ref{permuted_form1}) can be naturally extended to the $n$-tuple cases.
 For example, when the system matrix in (\ref{matrix_A}) is extended to the $n$-tuple case, it is the block tridiagonal systems discussed in \cite{Sogn2019Schur}.
-When the system matrix in (\ref{permuted_form1}) is extended to the $n$-tuple case, it corresponds to the linear system resulting from the domain decomposition method for elliptic problem with $n-1$ subdomains.
+When the system matrix in (\ref{permuted_form1}) is extended to the $n$-tuple case, it corresponds to the linear system resulting from the domain decomposition method for elliptic problems with $n-1$ subdomains.
 In many references, these linear systems are assumed to be symmetric.
-No matter symmetric or not, $\mathcal{A}$ is generally indefinite.
+No matter whether it is symmetric or not, $\mathcal{A}$ is generally indefinite.
 For solving such a system in large-scale computations, Krylov subspace methods with preconditioners are usually applied.
-The analysis in \cite{murphy2000note, ipsen2001note} indicates that one should employ Schur complement based preconditioners \cite{benzi2005numerical} and then resort to replacing each exact Schur complement with an approximate one.
-If a Krylov subspace method has Galerkin property, the number of iterations depends on the degree of the minimal polynomial that the preconditioned matrix $\mathcal{T}$ satisfies \cite{murphy2000note, ipsen2001note, Saad2003iterative}.
+The analysis in \cite{murphy2000note, ipsen2001note} indicates that one should employ Schur complement based preconditioners \cite{benzi2005numerical, cao2006class, cao2007positive, lin2007note} and then resort to replacing each exact Schur complement with an approximate one.
+If a Krylov subspace method satisfies an optimality or Galerkin property (such as conjugate gradient method and minimal residual methods \cite{Eiermann2001geometric, murphy2000note, Saad2003iterative}), the number of iterations depends on the degree of the minimal polynomial that the preconditioned matrix $\mathcal{T}$ satisfies \cite{murphy2000note, ipsen2001note, Saad2003iterative}.
 More precisely, the number of iterations depends on the dimension of the Krylov subspace $\mbox{Span}\{{\bm r},\mathcal{T}{\bm r},\mathcal{T}^2{\bm r},\mathcal{T}^3{\bm r},\ldots\}$.
 For a classical $2$-by-$2$ saddle point problem, by employing block-diagonal or block-triangular preconditioners with the $(2, 2)$ block being the Schur complement, it has been shown that the corresponding preconditioned system satisfies a polynomial of the degree of $4$ or $2$ \cite{murphy2000note, ipsen2001note}.
 Therefore, devising preconditioners based on Schur complements is of vital importance.